 International orientation

-International orientation will begin on campus on 15 and 16 January, with a schedule of in-person sessions over 2 days.
+International orientation will begin on campus from 12 September 2024, with a schedule of in-person sessions over 3 days.
+Find more information on the international arrivals timeline.

 Campus tours

-Guided campus tours will give you a preview of some of the University's buildings.
+Guided campus tours will give you a preview of some of the University's buildings, making it easier for you to find your way around when classes start.

 Book a campus tour